djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 - Shortest path to D: A -> B -> C -> D (4)
 ```

-* **String Algorithms:** These algorithms deal with problems related to strings, such as finding patterns or matching sequences.
+**String Algorithms** deal with problems related to strings, such as finding patterns or matching sequences.
 Examples include the Knuth-Morris-Pratt (KMP) algorithm and the Boyer-Moore algorithm.

 Example: Boyer-Moore Algorithm